mousepawmedia/devdocs/network/source/network/phabricator.rst

   may be useful if you're concerned about important information being changed or removed accidentally (or maliciously).

-..
-NOTE:: Remember, all changes to the Paste will be tracked, so you can
+..  note:: Remember, all changes to the Paste will be tracked, so you can
     always revert unwanted modifications.

 * :guilabel:`Tags` is useful for tagging the related departments, projects,